Minor Blues Chords for Guitar [12 Chord Studies]

 This’ll bring a bit of tension to your chords, and get you a bit of that Joe Pass sound over a minor blues turnaround.

 Click to hear minor blues chords 6

 Minor Blues Chords – ii V Bar 4

-In this minor Blues example, you’ll use one of the most common alterations, adding a ii-V to ivm7 in bar four of the tune.
+In this minor blues example, you’ll use one of the most common alterations, adding a ii-V of ivm7 in bar four of the tune.

 By doing so, you’re creating tension over the fourth bar, before resolving that tension into the fifth bar of the progression.

 In jazz, when you want to highlight a chord, make it sound important, you can add a ii V before that chord to lead into it.

 Here’s an example of how you could highlight the ivm7 chord in a minor blues chord progression.

 ii V Bar 4 Minor Blues Backing Track Minor Blues Backing Track 4